Yahyaygmr/RentACar-nArc/README.md

-This repository contains the code and projects developed during the comprehensive 4-part course on Udemy, focused on advanced software development techniques and best practices.
+This repository contains the code and projects developed during the comprehensive 4-part course on Udemy focusing on advanced software development techniques and best practices with C#.

 # Project Overview